InformationAsymmetry/.github/profile/README.md

 # Technology Missionary
 🪅: don't be a Piñata, go for cowboy style
+🏴‍☠️: what the world wants, the world gets
+📙: if enough people believe it, it's true

 ## Phone Book
 > _ - Welcome to Technology Missionary, your call will be answered in the order it was recieved in.